lucijan/die-xml/README.txt

+A fork of https://github.com/thinlizzy/die-xml that doesn't use exceptions.

 Welcome to die-xml, which stands for Diego's XML Parser.

 This project is a simple XML SAX parser that uses a finite automaton as the backend.